parsifal486/readiamond/README.md

 - feature to be implemented
 * Unified pop-up alert componet

-- defect need to be fixed
-* get all cards

--- feature add future
+* file path setting
 * extract the lits item in DashboardPage to seperate component currently working on:
 * shortcut to review the flash card

+- defect need to be fixed